What is Siliq and how is it used?

 - Allow SILIQ prefilled syringe to reach room temperature (approximately 30 minutes) before injecting.
 Do not warm in any other way.
 Do not remove the gray needle cap on the prefilled syringe while allowing it to reach room temperature.

 - Visually inspect SILIQ for particles and discoloration prior to administration.
-SILIQ is a clear to slightly opalescent, colorless to slightly yellow solution.
-A few translucent to white, amorphous proteinaceous particles may be present.
+SILIQ is a clear to slightly opalescent, colorless to slightly yellow solution practically free from particles.
 Do not use SILIQ if it is cloudy or discolored or if foreign matter is present.

 Dosage Forms And Strengths

-Injection: 210 mg/1.5 mL solution in a single-dose prefilled syringe.
-SILIQ is a clear to slightly opalescent, colorless to slightly yellow solution and may contain a few translucent to white, amorphous particles .
+210 mg/1.5 mL solution in a single-dose prefilled syringe.
+SILIQ is a clear to slightly opalescent, colorless to slightly yellow solution practically free from particles.

 Storage And Handling

-- Store refrigerated at 2°C to 8°C (36°F to 46°F) in the original carton to protect from light and physical damage during storage.
+- Store refrigerated at 2° to 8°C (36° to 46°F) in the original carton to protect from light and physical damage during storage.

 - When necessary, prefilled syringes can be stored at room temperature up to a maximum of 77°F (25°C) in the original carton for a maximum single period of 14 days with protection from light and sources of heat.
 Once the prefilled syringe has reached room temperature, do not place back into the refrigerator.
 Discard after 14 days at room temperature.